hippiehunter/dblbook/src/common/variables.md

 # Variables

-The structure of a DBL program is divided into two main divisions: the data division and the procedure division.
+The structure of a DBL program`"structure of a DBL routine(?)"` is divided into two main divisions: the data division and the procedure division.
 The data division is where data items, such as records and groups, are declared and organized.
 The procedure division, on the other hand, contains the executable code, or the operations performed on these data items.

 Historically, the separation between these two divisions was strict, but more recent versions of DBL allow for variable declarations within the procedure division using the 'data' keyword.
 This is similar to the transition from C89 to C99, where variable declarations were allowed within the body of a function.
 This change has been a welcome addition to the language, as it allows for more readable and maintainable code.

 Within the data division, records are structured data containers that can be either named or unnamed.
 They can hold multiple related data items of various types, they differ from the aggregate data structures in other languages in that they represent an instance as well as a type definition.
-The compiler doesn't require you to put endrecord at the end of a record but it is considered good form.
-Records are considered a top level declaration within the data division so while you can nest groups within records you cannot nest records within records.
+The compiler doesn't require you to put ENDRECORD `**keywords in all caps (like doc)?` at the end of a record but it is considered good form.
+Records are considered a top-level declaration within the data division so while you can nest groups within records you cannot nest records within records.

 #### Named vs Unnamed
 The existence of named or unnamed records can be a little confusing for developers new to DBL.
 So when should you use one over the other?
 Named records have two use cases, the first is is code style, if you have a ton of fields you might want to break them up by purpose to make it easier to reason about them.
-The second much more complex use is when you want to refer to all of the data as a single variable.
-That last sentence is doing a lot of heavy lifting so im going to try unpacking it.
+The second and much more complex use is when you want to refer to all of the data as a single variable.
+That last sentence is doing a lot of heavy lifting, so let's unpack it.

+`would a space before every closing ) or ] prevent the ) or ] from stepping on the previous character`
 ```svgbob
 +---------------------------------------------------+
 | EmployeeRecord                                    |